 “You’re standing in a barbecue joint at two in the morning with two fried pies in your hands.
 What else do you need?”

 He was right.
 What else did I need at that moment?
-Nothing, expect maybe a big ole red pickup truck.
+Nothing, except maybe a big ole red pickup truck.

 “You just can’t get enough of this now, can ya?”
 Ricky asked at the end of the week.
 The truth was I didn’t want to eat it again for an entire year, but at least I could with complete and utter honesty tell Ricky that like the hundreds of customers who line up outside of the store every week, I love his barbecue.